boris-gu/gardener-drone/README.md

 # gardener-drone
-Drone model for Gazebo simulator
+Drone model (modified Iris) for Gazebo simulator.

+To use the model, run `setup.sh PATH_TO_PX4`.
+This script will make all the necessary changes to PX4-Autopilot.